vitorpereira2607/chatapp/README.md

 ```
 ### 📢 Credits

-This project is based on the excellent tutorial by [Burakormez](https://github.com/burakorkmez).
-I am currently following their guide and learning to build a real-time chat app using the MERN stack, Socket.io, and more.
-Huge thanks to them for providing such a valuable resource!
+This project is based on the excellent tutorial by [Burak Orkmez](https://github.com/burakorkmez).
+I am currently following his guide and learning to build a real-time chat app using the MERN stack, Socket.io, and more.
+Huge thanks to him for providing such a valuable resource!